kairenchen721/interpretproteinidentification/README.md

 ```

 interpretproteinidentification contains 4 functions to visualize protein
 inference.
+The readSQLiteFil} read the osw file and make a character
+vector representing the edges of a graph.
+The generateBipartiteGraph
-The generateBipartiteGraph function generate the graph.
-The
+function generate the graph.
+The displayComponent allows the user to
-displayComponent allows the user to choose a component of the graph to
+choose a component of the graph to display. selectProtein is a function
-display. selectProtein is a function that draw a sub-graph consisting of
+that draw a sub-graph consisting of the selected protein/peptide and all
-the selected protein/peptide and all its adjacent vertices.
-The
-runinterpretproteinidentification is the function that launches the
+its adjacent vertices.
+The runinterpretproteinidentification is the
-shiny app for this package. (not yet implemented) The package also
+function that launches the shiny app for this package.
+The package also
-contains a sample idXML data.
-Refer to package vignettes (that will be
+contains a sample idXML and osw data in inst/extdata Refer to package
-here in the future) for more details.
+vignettes for more details.

 ``` r
 browseVignettes("interpretproteinidentification")